 “The amount of season five ideas Rob Schrab can come up with in a day is just awe-inspiring from a certain distance at which I should have stayed,” he wrote.

 In the post, he shared tongue-in-cheek photos of Post-it notes with story ideas for the new season, including: “Jerry gets a pinecone in his butt”, “The People’s (Basketball) Court” and “Morty buys a boat”.

-Across the coronavirus lockdown, two special anime episodes of Rick and Morty have aired, authorised by and attached to Adult Swim themselves.
-Back in March, Adult Swim shared a five-minute Rick and Morty short called Samurai & Shogun, created by Japanese studio Deen Digital, and it was followed up in August by another episode, this one called Rick and Morty vs. Genocider.
+Across the coronavirus lockdown, two special anime episodes of Rick And Morty aired, authorised by and attached to Adult Swim themselves.
+In March 2020, Adult Swim shared a five-minute Rick And Morty short called Samurai & Shogun, created by Japanese studio Deen Digital, and it was followed up in August 2020 by another episode, this one called Rick and Morty vs. Genocider.

 The newer episode sees Rick being hunted by Evil Morty and a Citadel of Ricks, who are masquerading as a group called the Genociders.